Target (ULAE 147)

 Jasper Johns Summer Museum of Modern Art

-Jasper Johns Summer, 1985, Encaustic on canvas, Collection The Museum of Modern Art, NY
+Jasper Johns Summer, 1985, Encaustic on canvas

 What "impels Jasper Johns's heuristic approach to printmaking" is his curiosity about the nature of an image itself, specifically how printmaking transforms a three-dimensional object into a two-dimensional representation, where the printed image can only ever be an "image of" something, not the thing itself; this is most evident when comparing a painted flag directly on its support to a printed image of a flag, which is surrounded by a margin and therefore can only be considered a depiction.

 Jasper Johns's prints, like his drawings comprise an anthology of familiar motifs from iconic paintings and sculpture, metamorphosed by their transposition from one medium into another.
-Jasper Johns Seasons Series includes key symbols and iconography created by the Artist, including the red, white and blue American Flag, the Mona Lisa, George Ohr Pottery, as well as the Artist's homage to Pablo Picasso'sThe Shadow painting.
+Jasper Johns Seasons Series includes key symbols and iconography created by the Artist, including the red, white and blue American Flag, the Mona Lisa, George Ohr Pottery, as well as the Artist's homage to Pablo Picasso's The Shadow painting.

 The Jasper Johns (Spring, Summer, Fall, Winter) (ULAE 238-241), 1987, set of four etchings with aquatint that Joseph K. Levene Fine Art, Ltd. is offering for sale is not only in museum quality condition but the impressions have been extensively exhibited in several museum and gallery exhibitions.
 Previously owned by the late Brooke Alexander, this Seasons Set was exhibited twice, first in 1991-1992 in Jasper Johns: The Seasons, Prints and Related Works and subsequently exhibited in 1998-1999 in The Seasons at Cornell Fine Arts Museum, Rollins College, Winter Park, Florida.

 Because Jasper Johns (Spring, Summer, Fall, Winter) (ULAE 238-241), 1987, set of four etchings with aquatint has been in storage for the majority of time since it was published, each impression is exceptionally fresh and bright, in overall outstanding museum quality condition.
-The Jasper Johns Seasons Set of Four etchings with aquatint are each floated in four archival maple wood frames with Optium acrylic created by Bark Frameworks, New York.
+The Jasper Johns Seasons Set of Four etchings with aquatint are each floated in four archival metal frames with Optium acrylic created by Bark Frameworks, New York.
 Published by U.L.A.E., each Jasper Johns Seasons - Spring, Summer, Fall, Winter, was created to stand alone, but is clearly more desirable when it is presented as a complete Set of Four etchings with aquatint as originally intended by Jasper Johns.

 When Jasper Johns first started painting in the 1950s, his subjects--targets, flags, letters and numbers--were so familiar that they were, in a way, hard to see.
 By recasting obvious cultural symbols in an unexpected guise--painted on canvas, with loaded, gestural brush strokes--Johns posed a litany of questions about sight, perception and knowledge.
 The friction of those three forces charged his work with its own peculiar energy.
 Now Johns’ work itself is so familiar that it has attained the status of a cultural icon.
 And it, too, has become difficult to see afresh, with regard to surface and meaning.
 The San Diego Museum of Art’s new exhibition, “The Seasons: Prints and Related Works,” helps out generously by providing a tight focus on technique without neglecting the symbolic import of Johns’ imagery.